g-etorri/articles/jncie-self-study/l3vpn-configuration/15-ipv6-tunneling-6vpe.md

 set routing-instances VRF-C3 vrf-target target:65020:300
 set routing-instances VRF-C3 vrf-table-label
 ```
 Again, we are using the as-override to avoid routes rejected by AS loop.
-If the 6VPE were equal inet-vpn, with this configuratio the customer could have communication between the sites, but we need a specific knob to 6VPE work.
+If the 6VPE were the same as inet-vpn, with this configuratio the customer could have communication between the sites, but we need a specific knob to 6VPE work.

 We need to add the ipv6-tunneling in the MPLS, we already made this before, to use 6PE in our backbone.
-But I'll show you here, to remember:
+But I'll show you here, as a reminder:
 ```
 set protocols mpls ipv6-tunneling
 ```